enspirit/makefile-for-monorepos/README.md

 > A normal prerequisite makes two statements: first, it imposes an order in which recipes will be invoked: the recipes for all prerequisites of a target will be completed before the recipe for the target is run.
 Second, it imposes a dependency relationship: if any prerequisite is newer than the target, then the target is considered out-of-date and must be rebuilt.

-In other terms this means that since the recipe that builds our docker image finishes by touching the sentinel file, make will 1) know that if the file is there we don't need to build the image 2) that if our sentinel file is older than our Dockerfile (the prerequisite for our sentinel) then we do need a rebuild.
+In other terms this means that since the recipe that builds our docker image finishes by touching the sentinel file, make will know:
+* that if the file is there, it doesn't have to build the image again
+* that if our sentinel file is older than our Dockerfile (the prerequisite for our sentinel), then we do need a rebuild.